Woetoe05/EXPO20/EXPO20-main/EXPO20-main/main/src/README.md

 ## main.cpp

-This is where most variables are declared and here is the setup() initialised and is void() running.
+This is where most variables are declared and here is the setup() initialised and is void loop() running.

+then is this the info the user gets before the module starts
 ```
 void loop():
   Serial.print("press '!' to start order.");